Key Biscayne Historical and Heritage Society

 Royal Palm Drive

-The mission of the Key Biscayne Historical and Heritage Society is to collect, preserve, and display photographs, documents, artifacts, artworks, biographies, legends, memorabilia and information of historical, cultural or environmental significance to Key Biscayne and its environs; to provide for and promote the dissemination of information pertaining to local history and present educational and interpretive videos, lectures, projects, and exhibits to encourage public awareness and maintain community and institutional knowledge of the significant past of the Key.
+The mission of the Key Biscayne Historical and Heritage Society is to collect, preserve, interpret and display photographs, documents, artifacts, artworks, biographies, legends, memorabilia and information of historical, cultural or environmental significance to Key Biscayne and its environs; to place our local history in broader historical contexts; to produce and disseminate significant elements of our interesting past by means of educational and interpretive videos, lectures, projects, and exhibits; all to inform public awareness of and interest in our Island heritage and to encourage public participation and good citizenship locally.

-To create a dedicated, publicly accessible site on Key Biscayne to protect and preserve archives, provide research assistance to scholars of all ages, and present exhibitions, lectures and events as an integral part of Village Life.
+To create a dedicated, publicly accessible site or a series of sites on Key Biscayne to protect, preserve and display archival materials, to provide community-building opportunities; to provide resources and research assistance to scholars of all ages, and to include our history and heritage as an integral part of Village Life.